art-framework/core/docs/developer/README.md

 ## Dependencies

-You only need to depend on the `io.art-framework:art-core` dependency using the [jitpack repository](https://jitpack.io/).
+You only need to depend on the `io.art-framework.core:api` dependency using the [jitpack repository](https://jitpack.io/).

 !> Do not shade the art-framework into your plugin.